Grand National meeting: Little Josh put down after Aintree fall

 Little Josh became the second horse to die at the 2013 Aintree Grand National meeting after falling on Friday.

 The 11-year-old, ridden by Sam Twiston-Davies and trained by his father Nigel, fell four fences from home in the Topham Chase, which was run over the redesigned Grand National fences.

 He suffered a fractured shoulder and was later put down by veterinary surgeons following treatment.

-who collapsed on Thursday.
+It followed the death of Battlefront who collapsed on Thursday.

 "People involved in horse racing accept the risks involved for jockeys and horses.

 "These risks happen every day but are in sharper focus at a fixture like the Grand National meeting, with the big race itself attracting an estimated worldwide audience of 500 million.

 "Little Josh was a family favourite at the Twiston-Davies yard, about 12 miles from Cheltenham.
 Stable staff build up a close relationship with their animals and jockey Sam will be particularly devastated by the death of a horse with whom he enjoyed some big victories."